Food Link Volunteer Onboarding

 • Grocery store volunteers help us build relationships with our food donor partners and ensure we are providing high quality food to our recipient organizations.

-(Age Requirement: Drivers must be 16+, have a driver’s license and a vehicle.
-Passengers of any age are welcome to ride in the car and help with loading + unloading.
-At grocery stores, kids under 16 must stay in the car)
+(Age Requirement: Arlington Drivers must be 16+ and Roxbury Drivers must be 18+.
+All drivers must have a valid driver’s license, and access to a vehicle.
+Passengers of any age are welcome to ride in the car.
+In Arlington, younger passengers may help with loading and unloading.
+In Roxbury, younger passengers must stay in the car.)

-• Pickup route: Pick up food from food donors (bakeries, farmers markets, small grocery stores, etc.) and bring it to a recipient agency or to the Food Link Hub.
+• Pickup route: Pick up food from food donors (bakeries, farmers markets, small grocery stores, etc.) and bring it to a recipient agency,to the Food Link Hub in Arlington, or to NoHo in Roxbury.

-• Delivery route: Pick up food from the Food Link Hub and deliver it to a recipient agency.
+• Delivery route: Pick up food from the Food Link Hub in Arlington and deliver it to a recipient agency, or pick up from Noho in Roxbury and deliver it to a recipient agency.

 • Pickup/delivery drivers form relationships with our donor and recipient agency partners.
 They are important conduits of feedback from our partners and represent Food Link to the community.